gabrielbismarck/KWIC-TP2/README.md

 ## Objective

-The goal of this program is to take a list of titles from the input.txt file and generate an ordered list of keywoards in context
+The goal of this program is to take a list of titles from the ´´´input.txt``` file and generate an ordered list of keywoards in context

 - Read ```input.txt```
 - Remove stop words from the titles